 You may encounter t-shirt designs of the following conventional shapes.

 Our goal is to place each design correctly on the t-shirt’s print area.
-For instance, landscape designs should align to the top rather than the center.
+For instance, landscape designs should align with the top rather than the center.

 To explain this, we will use a landscape design.